dunusenura/dunusenura-Streamlit/README.md

-# Wine Quality Dataset - Streamlit App
+# Wine Quality Dataset - Demo Live

 This project is a Streamlit web application that allows users to explore and analyze the Wine Quality Dataset.
 It provides interactive visualizations and prediction functionalities related to wine quality.